potatolauncher-rgb/odin-landing-page/README.md

 # odin-landing-page

-This is a project I did for the Odin Project curriculum.
-I wanted to keep the design accurate to the template provided.
+This is a landing page I did for the Odin Project curriculum.
+I wanted to make sure the design was accurate to the template provided.